 But China itself isn’t exactly moving along.
 The volume of cargo moved by rail fell 9.2% in August, year-over-year, according to data from China’s National Bureau of Statistics.
 The decline in the volume of stuff moving on China’s railroads matches the size of the decline in 2008 and 2009.

-Back then, China reignited the mining boom by spending nearly $600 billion on 'shovel-ready' infrastructure projects.
+Back then, China reignited the mining boom by spending nearly $600 billion on ‘shovel-ready’ infrastructure projects.
 Will a similar spending boom bail Australia out again?
 No!
-The mining boom is dead.
-That's the view we articulated in our most recent report, 'How To Make Money from the End of the Mining Boom'.
+The ” target=”_blank”>’How To Make Money from the End of the Mining Boom’.

 Based on our picture in that report, you might conclude that the mining boom ended because we ate it.
 But that is not the case.
 The mining boom ended because the Chinese growth model of the last 30-years isn’t working anymore.